AlexGalays/abyssa-js/README.md

 Here, Abyssa will simply swap the red bit for the green bit.
 Why should everything be redrawn?
 It's slower and the software would lose all the state implicitly stored in the previous DOM.

 Read this excellent blog post for more information: [Make the most of your routes](http://codebrief.com/2012/03/make-the-most-of-your-routes/)

+Note: With the emergence of VDOM approaches, using abyssa as a stateful router has less of an impact, as VDOM diffing/patching will usually take care of good enough performances.
+Also, a component based view library can handle hierarchical data loading and caching.

 <a name="installation"></a>
 # Installation